 However, it’s easy to get caught in a cycle of debt with a pawn loan, so it’s better to find other ways to make it through to the next payday.

-If you need cash now, here are a few ways to determine which method is right for you.
+If you need money immediately, use this criteria to determine which quick-cash alternative method is right for you:

 - Which loan will have the lowest interest?
 You might have an easier time repaying a loan if it has lower interest.
 In general, it might be possible to negotiate terms with lower interest rates on loans from family members and friends.